drewww/prism/docs/source/making-a-roguelike/part3.rst

 kind of like a cooperative thread.
 The Level runs then it passes the baton with a note around it called a Message.

 In this case the last actor with a PlayerController dies and the Level just keeps on going!
 This is because Level stops passing any messages.
-We need to pass a message to Level that
+We need to pass a message to the UI that tells it the player has died and to show a game over screen.

+1. Navigate to ``modules/MyGame/systems``
+2. Create a new file called ``losecondition.lua``